spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/akeneo-pim.md

 To configure data mapping between Akeneo and Spryker, you need to create an incoming and outgoing configuration.

-### Craete an incoming configuration
+### Create an incoming configuration

 The incoming configuation defines what data should be retrieved from Akeneo and how this should be done.
 To create an incoming configuration, do the following:

-1. Go to Connections-Incoming-click the + sign.
+1. In the Spryker Middleware Powered by Alumio platform, go to **Connections->Incoming** and click the + sign.
-2. Enter the Name of your configuration.
+2. In the **Name** field, enter the Name of your configuration.
 As you are entering the name, the identifier will be populated automatically based on the name.
-3. Optional: Add a description of you incoming configuration.
+3. Optional: In the **Description** field, add the description of your incoming configuration.
 4. To activate the incoming configuration, set the status to *Enabled*.
 5. In the *Subscriber* field, select *Akeneo Subscriber*.
   QUESTION: What is the subscriber, what is each subscriber in the dropdown for, and how do they know which subscriber to select here?